R for Biologists course

 Filter for genes of interest

-We choose 8 genes with the highest counts summed across all samples.
-The are listed here:
+Here, we choose 8 genes with the highest counts summed across all samples.
+They are listed here.

 mygenes <- c("Csn1s2a", "Csn1s1", "Csn2", "Glycam1", "COX1", "Trf", "Wap", "Eef1a1")